Diggs (The Simpsons): Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C+, saying "It’s just that it’s Bart, and Bart doesn’t fit these sorts of stories as well as, say, Lisa does—his character’s just not built for 'affecting,' at least not any more.
 There’s no connection made between his initial generosity toward the kid in the church story and his willingness to remain loyal to his new friend.
 And so 'Diggs' fades in the memory.
 You know, just as Diggs himself will once Bart breaks out the slingshot again next week.".

+Gonzo Green of Bubbleblabber gave the episode a 7.5 out of 10.
+He stated that the episode was forgettable but with some unexpected laughs.

+Animation historian Jerry Beck praised the couch gag directed by French animator Sylvain Chomet as "sublime".

 The episode received a 1.2 rating and was watched by a total of 2.69 million people.
 It was the third most watched show on Animation Domination.